Vauxhall Movano van review

 An ESP-Plus electronic stability programme is standard on all rear-wheel-drive models and comes as a £400 option on front-drive vans.
 ESP-Plus reduces throttle response and varies the braking force to each wheel when a loss of traction is detected, ensuring that the driver remains in control at all times.

 A driver’s airbag is standard, with a passenger bag, and driver and passenger side-impact airbags available as options.
 Other safety additions include reverse parking sensors (£265), a speed limiter (£75) and a lighting pack (£245) that includes static cornering lights, where, depending on vehicle speed and steering angle, an additional light illuminates the corner of the road during turning.

 The Movano is sturdily built, with a durable cab that can take the rigours of everyday life.
-The CDTi engine has chain-driven cams, so you should have no concerns about belt changes.
+The CDTi engine has chain-driven cams, so there are no concerns about belt changes.
 Oil change intervals of 25,000 miles or two years, along with a 100,000-mile warranty, suggest strong reliability.

 Driving and Performance

 The Movano is a good van to drive, with a commanding driving position and a comfortable cab.
 The steering is on the light side, which is good in town but doesn’t provide much reassurance on the open road.

 All four engines have a decent combination of power and economy.
 The 108bhp CDTi 110 opens proceedings and will be fine for light duty work.
 The CDTi 125 model is offered with the TecShift self-shifting gearbox that isn’t the smoothest of its type but does take the strain out of down driving and multi-drop work.

 At the upper end of the range are the Bi-Turbo CDTi units, the CDTi 136 (134bhp) and the range-topping CDTi 163 with 161bhp.
 These are impressive powerplants with plenty of low-down muscle and decent refinement.